-Muscle wasting, immunity reduction happens making the person prone to ailments , and in Indians the most common ailment that afflicts a person when the immunity drops is Tuberculosis.
+Muscle wasting, immunity reduction happens to make the person prone to ailments, and in Indians, the most common ailment that afflicts a person when the immunity drops is Tuberculosis.

-Chronic alcohol use can cause significant damage to the liver and pancreas which are involved in digestion of proteins, fats, carbohydrates , hormones and sugar balance thus causing an imbalance in them.
+Chronic alcohol use can cause significant damage to the liver and pancreas which are involved in the digestion of proteins, fats, carbohydrates, hormones, and sugar balance thus causing an imbalance in them.

--A craving for sweets develops in most people in recovery from addiction to alcohol and drugs , as sweets trigger the same dopamine reward pathway that are triggered by the substances in brain.
+-A craving for sweets develops in most people in recovery from addiction to alcohol and drugs, as sweets trigger the same dopamine reward pathway that is triggered by the substances in the brain.

--Exercise regularly- various yoga asanas aid in bringing the hormonal balance in the body and regain optimum organ functioning, regain physical and mental balance and core muscle tone.
-Start working out slowly being in connect with one’s body as the existent muscle wasting and lack of tone if pushed into working out too soon and too hard will result in recurrent injuries.
+-Exercise regularly- various yoga asanas aid in bringing the hormonal balance in the body and regain optimum organ functioning, regain physical and mental balance, and core muscle tone.
+Start working out slowly being in connection with one’s body as the existent muscle wasting and lack of tone if pushed into working out too soon and too hard will result in recurrent injuries.

 (i) Eat small portions of frequent meals, the appetite will slowly improve.